INSAS rifle: Replacement

-Design
+Design and performance

 The INSAS is primarily based on the AKM but incorporates features from other rifles.
 It has a chrome-plated bore.
 The barrel has a six-groove rifling.
 The basic gas operated long stroke piston and the rotating bolt are similar to the AKM/AK-47.

 US Army soldier and Indian soldiers with the INSAS.
 The two types of INSAS assault rifle include the 1B1 (rear) and the original (front).

 It has a manual gas regulator, similar to that of FN FAL, and a gas cutoff for launching grenades.
 The charging handle is on the left instead of on the bolt carrier, similar in operation to the HK33.
 The fire selector is placed on the left side of the receiver above the pistol grip, it can be set to semi–auto, three round burst and full auto.
 To set it to safe, the selector has to be rotated all the way up, which will block the sear and prevent the rifle from firing.
 It has three modes of fire – semi-automatic, three-round burst and full automatic modes.
 The cyclic rate averages at 650 rpm.
 The rear sight lies on one end of the breech cover and is calibrated to 400 meters.

 The furniture is either made of wood or polymer.
-The polymer butt and forend assemblies differ from the AKM and are more similar to that of IMI Galil.
+The polymer butt and forend assemblies differ from the AKM and are more similar to those of IMI Galil.
 Some variants have a folding butt.
 A bayonet can also be attached to it.

-The guns take 20- or 30-round magazines; they are made like the Steyr AUG and are made out of polymer.
-The 30-round magazine is made for the LMG version, but can be also used in the rifle.
+The guns take 20 or 30-round magazines; they are made like the Steyr AUG and are made out of polymer.
+The 30-round magazine is made for the LMG version but can also be used in the rifle.
 The flash suppressor also accepts NATO-specification rifle grenades.
 Factory-made brass catchers can be installed on the INSAS to collect used brass, although there are reports of improvised brass catchers made from used bottles and wire mesh.

 In 2023, it was reported that Star Aerospace has offered parts for modernizing INSAS rifles, which are approved by the Ministry of Home Affairs.
 Among the upgrades included by SA consist of picatinny rails for sights and attachments, folding stock and rubber fore and pistol grips.

-Performance

-The INSAS assault rifle was battle tested in the 1999 Kargil War.
-The three month long war was fought in the high altitudes of the Himalayas, where temperature would go as low as –20 degrees Celsius.

-During the conflict, the rifle encountered some problems such as occasional often serious stoppage, cracking of polymer magazine due to the cold weather and some other reliability issues such as firing in full auto when set for 3 shot burst.
+The INSAS assault rifle was battle-tested in the 1999 Kargil War.
+The three-month-long war was fought in the high altitudes of the Himalayas, where the temperature would go as low as –20 degrees Celsius.
+During the conflict, the rifle encountered some problems, such as occasional, often serious stoppages, cracking of the polymer magazine due to the cold weather, and some other reliability issues, such as firing in full auto when set for 3-shot burst.
 Similar complaints were also received from the Nepalese Army.
 In the Kargil war, the INSAS proved neither reliable nor satisfactory for the Army.
 The Indian Army, which was used to the 7.62×51mm NATO round for almost three decades, was dissatisfied with the stopping power of 5.56×45mm NATO rounds.